 When to Go

 Aspen and the Roaring Fork Valley are a year-round destination.
 If it's skiing you're after, February and March historically have the best snow (deepest base and most terrain open) plus the warmest winter weather.
-Aspen summers are legendary for their food, art, and music festivals.
-Although more than 6,000 locals call Aspen home, the area population swells to more than 14,000 during ski season and to more than 21,000 in summer.
-June and early July are best for rafting (snowmelt makes for high-octane rapids); most high-country biking and hiking trails are cleared of snowdrift by mid-June, when brilliant wildflowers emerge and remain in bloom through early August.
+Aspen summers are legendary for their food, music, and art festivals.
+Nearly 7,000 locals call Aspen home, and the area population swells to more than 14,000 during ski season and to more than 21,000 in summer.
+June and early July are best for rafting (snowmelt makes for high-octane rapids).
+Most high-country biking and hiking trails are cleared of snowdrift by mid-June, when brilliant wildflowers emerge and remain in bloom through early August.
 Mid-September brings hotel-room deals, cooler days, photogenic snow dustings on the Maroon Bells, and flame-orange aspen groves.